 - 2. In the Name field, name your new layer. - 3.
-Set the Line Art and Colour Art options to Vector to get a vector layer or to Bitmap to have a bitmap layer. - 4.
 Do one of the following: - Click Add to add a first layer and keep the window open to add more layers. - Click Add and Close to add a new layer and close the window.